 The Next President 2016 — What’s at Stake?

 In this keynote speech, former White House adviser Todd Buchholz takes you inside the hottest debates in Washington and on the campaign trail.
 Who can bring the Republican Party back to the White House?
 Will Hillary Clinton wrap up the Democratic nomination without a serious challenge?
 In the meantime, who’s left pushing the regulatory buttons in the final years of President Obama?
-Can President Obama do anything to reshape the economic and business landscape while facing up to a GOP-controlled House?
+Can President Obama do anything to reshape the economic and business landscape while facing up to a GOP-controlled Congress?
 Will the government continue to shudder with threats of shutdowns and debt ceilings?
-Will the Fed push forward with QE3 in the post-Bernanke era?
-What’s at stake for the economy, the financial markets and geopolitics, amid foreign policy crises in Syria and Iran?
+Will the Fed push forward with QE3 in the Janet Yellen era?
+What’s at stake for the economy, the financial markets and geopolitics, amid foreign policy crises in Syria, Ukraine, Venezuela and Iran?
 Todd Buchholz will help you figure out whether the shenanigans in Washington make life easier or tougher for your company’s profits and its share price.